-The Tidpeole Development Wells Program drilling activity will be managed in compliance with the Tidepole Development Wells Program; Top-hole and Intermediate-hole Sections, Environment Plan accepted by NOPSEMA under the Environment Regulations, other relevant environmental legislation and Woodside's Management System (e.g. Woodside Environment Policy).
+The Goodwyn North-1 exploration well drilling activities will be managed in compliance with the EP accepted by NOPSEMA under the Environment Regulations, other relevant environmental legislation and Woodside's Management System (e.g. Woodside Environment Policy).

-The objective of the EP is to ensure that potential adverse impacts on the environment associated with the Tidepole Development Wells Program drilling activities, during both routine and non-routine operations, are identified, and will be reduced to ALARP and will be of an acceptable level.
+The objective of the EP is to ensure that potential adverse impacts on the environment associated with the Goodwyn North-1 exploration well drilling activities, during both planned and unplanned activities, are identified, are reduced to ALARP and are of an acceptable level.

-The EP details specific objectives and standards for each environmental aspect that was identified and assessed in the Environmental Risk Assessment (Section 5 of the Environment Plan).
+The EP details specific objectives and standards for each environmental aspect that was identified and assessed in the Environmental Risk Assessment (Section 5 of the EP).
 For each environmental aspect the range of controls to be implemented (consistent with the standards) to achieve the performance objectives are detailed.
-The EP then establishes the specific measurement criteria that will be used to demonstrate that the performance objectives are achieved.
+The EP then establishes the specific measurement criteria that will be used to demonstrate that the performance objectives have been achieved.

-The implementation strategy detailed in the EP identifies the roles/responsibilities and training/competency requirements for all personnel (Woodside and its contractors) in relation to implementing controls, managing non-compliance, emergency response (oil spills) and meeting monitoring, auditing, and reporting requirements during the activity.
-The EP details the types of monitoring and auditing that will be undertaken and the reporting requirements for environmental incidents and reporting on overall compliance of the activity with the EP.
+The implementation strategy detailed in the EP identifies the roles/responsibilities and training/competency requirements for all personnel (Woodside and its contractors) in relation to implementing controls, managing non-compliance, emergency response (oil spills) and meeting monitoring, auditing, and reporting requirements during the activities.
+The EP details the types of monitoring and auditing that will be undertaken and the reporting requirements for environmental incidents and reporting on overall compliance of the activities with the EP.